star3am/hashiqube/README.md

 ## Docker Compose
 Docker compose is also supported!
 To bring up Hashiqube with Docker Compose do the following

+* Docker - Download Docker from the [Docker desktop installer](https://www.docker.com/products/docker-desktop) and install
 * Using `git` - clone this repo `git clone https://github.com/star3am/hashiqube.git` - [What is Git?](git/#git)
-* Inside the local repo folder, do
+* Inside the local repo folder, do `docker-compose up -d` This will bring up Hashiqube

+Now run the following commands:
-`docker-compose up -d` This will bring up Hashiqube `docker compose exec hashiqube /bin/bash` This will drop you into Hashiqube as root, now you can bring up the individual services, start with Basetools
+`docker compose exec hashiqube /bin/bash` This will drop you into Hashiqube as root, now you can bring up the individual services, start with Basetools <br />
-`bash hashiqube/basetools.sh` This will install a bunch of dependencies `bash docker/docker.sh` This will install the Docker Daemon inside Hashiqube `bash vault/vault.sh` This will bring up HashiCorp Vault
+`bash hashiqube/basetools.sh` This will install a bunch of dependencies<br />
+`bash docker/docker.sh` This will install the Docker Daemon inside <br />Hashiqube `bash vault/vault.sh` This will bring up HashiCorp Vault<br />

 And so on, you get the idea..